Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

 Therefore, it’s not a surprise that the sources for their grain, honey, mead and cider are all located within 45 minutes from the distillery.

-Many of the spirits’ names have been named after famous Frederick bootleggers from way back in the day, like their Claude Countee Corn Whiskey and their Lindsay Stunkle White Rye.
+Many of the spirits’ names have been named after famous Frederick bootleggers from way back in the day, like:

 Interestingly, Tenth Ward has a wall showing information on the history of these famed bootleggers.

-Because some of Tenth Ward’s spirits are limited, seasonal batches, get them while the gettin is good!
+Because some of Tenth Ward’s spirits are limited, seasonal batches, you’ll need to snag them while the gettin is good!

 We had the pleasure of meeting Tenth Ward’s distillery cat, Verbal.